Written Report Guidelines

 Your report should include:

-- Title Page: The first page of your report should be the signed Pre-lab Discussion page, with the answers to the Pre-Lab questions attached, that was the first page of your lab manual.
+- Title Page: The first page of your report should be the signed Pre-lab Discussion page.

 - Abstract: This should be a brief (100 words) statement of the experiment (what is it?) and your conclusions (what did you do with it?).
 Be sure to include your final results, along with their associated errors.